 | 2/10 | Extremely likely authentic | Solid pre-internet documentation (1920–1995), corroborated by unrelated witnesses, municipal records, or academic references; no financial motive detected at origin. |

-| 3/10 | Probably authentic | Strong 20th-century primary sources, reputable institutional involvement (police, universities, hospitals), absence of clear profit-driven narrative. |
+| 3/10 | Probably authentic | Strong 20th-century primary sources, reputable institutional involvement (police, universities, hospitals), and absence of a clear profit-driven narrative. |

 | 4/10 | Leans authentic | Solid documentation with minor gaps, inconsistencies, or reliance on oral tradition that has remained stable over decades. |

-| 5/10 | Neutral / Inconclusive | Evidence is evenly split or the case only entered the public record after 2005 with no discoverable earlier trace. |
+| 5/10 | Neutral / Inconclusive | Evidence is evenly split, or the case only entered the public record after 2005, with no discoverable earlier trace. |

 | 6/10 | Leans fabricated | Primary narrative originates online or from paranormal television; heavy reliance on a single witness or family; clear commercial timeline (book/merchandise/tours). |